Prathmesh-ally/Assignment-By-SRV-MEDIA-/README.md

 ## 📂 Project Structure

-Ensure your project directory looks like this for the code to work correctly:
+Ensure your project directory matches this structure for all images to load correctly:

 ```text
 /project-root